ASPCA Community Veterinary Centers Fill Much-Needed Space in New York Communities

 “Providing accessible and affordable veterinary services for pets whose owners face financial challenges sustains the health and safety of those animals and helps keep families together,” said Matt Bershadker, ASPCA CEO.
 “This Community Veterinary Center in Brooklyn will provide those vital resources to residents and local pets who need it more than ever during this unprecedented public health and economic crisis.
 Following in the footsteps of our CVC in the Bronx and stationary and mobile ASPCA clinics throughout the city, the Brooklyn CVC is another symbol of our deep and longstanding commitment to the welfare of New York City pets and people.”

 “We’ve seen how difficult it can be to provide pets with veterinary care especially in locations where accessibility is scarce,” says Dr. Lori Bierbrier, Senior Medical Director for ASPCA Community Medicine in NYC.
 “Our goal is to keep pets and their families together, which is why we continue to expand our work in New York City.
 We’re so excited to have our Bronx and Brooklyn CVCs open.
 And we’re excited to keep growing and expanding even further.”

-The Bronx and Brooklyn CVCs are two of three centers we’re building across New York City, with an additional facility opening in Queens in 2022.
+The Bronx and Brooklyn CVCs are two of three centers we’re building across New York City, with an additional facility opening in Queens.
 Beyond New York City, our programs in Los Angeles and Miami also provide veterinary services to communities in need.